Dundalk Grammar School: Background

 Dundalk Grammar School was founded in 1739 as a charter school by the Incorporated Society for Promoting Protestant Schools in Ireland.
 It was reorganised in 1835, largely by the Rev. Elias Thackeray, as the Dundalk Educational Institution.
 The school, which did not operate during World War I, was revived in 1921 by a local committee and reconstituted as Dundalk Grammar School.
 This committee was later enlarged and became the board of governors.
 The board of governors is assisted by the school's board of management, which includes representatives from school staff and parents.

 The school has its roots in the Church of Ireland (Anglican) tradition and now operates under a management body which reflects its Protestant ethos.
 The school body is multi-denominational.
 As of 2024, there were over 570 pupils at secondary level.
 Of these, approximately 100 are members of the boarding department - which offers weekly boarding for students from 11–18 years.

 Extracurricular activities

-The main sports at the school include rugby, hockey and soccer.
-While other sports (including badminton, cricket and basketball) are also played, Gaelic football was banned in the school until 2024 when its students won a legal case against the school management which forced them to lift the ban.
+The main sports at the school include rugby, hockey and soccer while other sports (including badminton, cricket, basketball and Gaelic football) are also played.
 Other extracurricular activities, undertaken at the school, include music, drama and debating.